softquantus/research/genomaHhibridpipeline.md

 return self.classifier(batched_outputs)
 ```

-PennyLane 0.41 supports batched execution on state-vector back-ends; one QNode call now processes the **whole batch in one GPU/CPU pass**, eliminating 1 000 task objects and the queue entirely.citeturn0search13
+PennyLane 0.41 supports batched execution on state-vector back-ends; one QNode call now processes the **whole batch in one GPU/CPU pass**, eliminating 1 000 task objects and the queue entirely.

 ### 4-b If you must keep the queue

 * Raise `timeout` or make it adaptive to batch size.
-* Replace `threading` with `multiprocessing` or `asyncio` to bypass the GIL.citeturn0search5
+* Replace `threading` with `multiprocessing` or `asyncio` to bypass the GIL.
 * Call `task_queue.join()` inside `forward()` (and use `task_done()` in workers) so the training loop blocks until all samples finish—no more padding with zeros.

 ### 4-c True hybrid fallback